 They come with neoprene wrist straps that are adjustable and comfortable.
 The carbide tips give you an excellent grip and come with removable rubber boot tips.
 The baskets can also be changed out, they come with an all-terrain basket but Mountainsmith makes other baskets as well.

-How to Choose a Hiking Pole
+How to Choose the Best Hiking Poles for You

 - Fixed Length or Adjustable